duhrer/duhrer.github.io/_posts/projects/2025-09-08-pico-midi-transformer.md

 Mini project](https://github.com/wiredopposite/OGX-Mini), I realised I could probably do what I wanted with the same family of microcontrollers I've been using in my recent work.
-Instead of a full computer, USB hub, monitor, and browser, I cam make little passthrough connectors, and can hopefully even "chain" them like guitar effects pedals.
+Instead of a full computer, USB hub, monitor, and browser, I can make little passthrough connectors, and can hopefully even "chain" them like guitar effects pedals.

 ## Phase 1: USB MIDI Client